laghdafbenalla/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: a script that Move the file betty from /tmp/ to /tmp/my_first_directory
 8-firstdelete: a scrpit that Delete the file betty.
 The file betty is in /tmp/my_first_directory
 9-firstdirdeletion: a script that Delete the directory my_first_directory that is in the /tmp directory
-10-back: a script that changes the working directory to the previous one.
+10-back: a script that changes the working directory to the previous one
+11-lists: script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format